 - Sift the flour two times to loosen.

-Failure 2: The cake sinks in the middle during the baking, or after I pulled out from the oven.
+Failure 2: The cake sank in the middle during the baking, or after I pulled it out from the oven.

-- Bake it longer till the cake is firm and fully cooked inside.
+- Bake it longer until the cake is firm and fully cooked inside.

 - Must use bread flour.